Deadline Extended to 11:59 pm EST February 8th!

 Types of Abstract Presentations

 - Authors of abstracts selected for oral presentations will be notified in advance to prepare.
-Read our guidelines for oral and poster presentations.
+Read our guidelines for presentations.

 - All accepted oral abstracts presentations will be:

-- Included in the Conference Final Program (including abstract title, content, authors and presentation time).
+- Included in the Online Conference Agenda (including abstract title, content, authors and presentation time).

 - And published online for attendee access (including abstract title, authors, and PDF file of oral presentation).

-- Poster Presentations will be scheduled during the lunch sessions.
+- Poster Presentations will be scheduled during breaks.

 - All accepted poster abstracts presentations will be:

-- Included in the Conference Final Program (including abstract title, authors and presentation time).
+- Included in the Online Conference Agenda (including abstract title, authors and presentation time).

 - And published online for attendee access (including abstract title, content, authors, and PDF file of poster).

 - Submitted abstracts are selected as poster presentations to give authors an opportunity to acquaint attendees and experts in the field with the fundamentals of their abstracts and research.
-Presenting authors are required to be present at their poster boards during the entire poster session.
-Read our guidelines for oral presentations.
+Posters will be a pre-recorded 2-3 minute presentation that will launch at specific times during the conference.
+Presenters will be required to be online during their posters to answer chat box Q+A. Read our guidelines for presentations.

 Abstract and Author Requirements